Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 • Metabolic Syndrome (or pre-diabetes) is a disorder affecting glucose use and storage associated with abdominal obesity, elevated blood pressure, elevated fasting plasma glucose, high serum triglycerides, and low high-density (‘good’) cholesterol (HDL) levels.
 Neither T2D nor Metabolic Syndrome initially require insulin supplementation and are usually managed by lifestyle changes.

 • ‘Type III diabetes’ – “Diabetes of the Brain” – is not yet universally accepted by the wider medical community, but some evidence suggests that Alzheimer’s disease may result from a similar problem with glucose metabolism in the brain causing oxidative stress, mitochondrial dysfunction, and neuroinflammation.
-A ‘Diabetes of the Brain’ condition involving insulin deficiency or insulin resistance may, in fact, be a risk factor for developing a variety of neurodegenerative diseases.
+A ‘diabetes of the brain’ condition involving insulin deficiency or insulin resistance may be a risk factor for developing a variety of neurodegenerative diseases.

 • LADA (Latent Autoimmune Diabetes of Adults) or Type 1.5 diabetes.
 Also referred to as slow onset type I diabetes, it shares a similar autoimmune etiology to type I diabetes, but first appears in older adults rather than in juveniles or young adults.
-Insulin treatment is eventually necessary, but due to the age of onset it may be misdiagnosed as T2D (despite the fact that many with LADA are slim and/or of normal weight).
+Insulin treatment is eventually necessary, but due to the age of onset it may be misdiagnosed as T2D (even though many with LADA are slim and/or of normal weight).
 There is often a family history of autoimmune diseases including Hashimoto’s Disease (autoimmune hypothyroidism) and Celiac Disease.

 • ‘Type IV diabetes’ — One author has proposed a ‘Type 4 diabetes’ as underlying a range of chronic conditions including FM in which either insulin insufficiency or insulin resistance may result in high blood sugar levels but low cell sugar levels (glucose energy not getting to where it’s needed, including the brain, which he terms ‘hypoglycellia’) with the implication that higher blood glucose levels may be needed to compensate This is a highly speculative concept with little or no current scientific support